wiluen/wiluen.github.io/_pages/about.md

 # 🔥 News
+- *2024.08*: &nbsp;🎉🎉 Our paper "FaaSConf: QoS-aware Hybrid Resources Configuration for Serverless Workflows" was accepted by ASE'24 Research Track.
 - *2024.07*: &nbsp;🎉🎉 Our paper "FaaSRCA: Full Lifecycle Root Cause Analysis for Serverless Applications" was accepted by ISSRE'24 Research Track.
 - *2024.06*: &nbsp;🎉🎉 Our paper "TraStrainer: Adaptive Sampling for Distributed Traces with System Runtime State" has won an **<font color="red">ACM SIGSOFT Distinguished Paper award</font> 🏆**.
 - *2024.01*: &nbsp;🎉🎉 Our paper "TraStrainer: Adaptive Sampling for Distributed Traces with System Runtime State" was accepted by FSE'24 Research Track.